gabacode/chatGPDP/README.md

 - Get a GPT API key from [OpenAI](https://platform.openai.com/account/api-keys) if you don't have one already.

-- Set your API key from the top menu `Options -> Settings`.
+- Set your API key and change the chat's colors from the top menu `Options -> Settings`.

 - You can change your fictional character's desired behavior via the `Options -> Change Personality` menu.

+- You can right click on a message to edit, or saving a new message to alter the course of your conversation.

+- You can take a screenshot of your conversation via `Edit -> Take Screenshot`.

 - Save and load conversations from the `File` menu.